Our up to date expertise will help you travel worry free

 Pertussis (Whooping Cough)

-One out of two babies who get whooping cough before the age of 1-year-old needs to be hospitalized.
+One out of two babies who get whooping cough before the age of one needs to be hospitalized.

 The disease is passed through droplets from person to person by coughing or sneezing or when sharing the same breathing space for an extended period of time.